-Marshmallow madness is in full swing as news continues to surface about the upcoming “Veronica Mars” revival.
+Marshmallow madness is in full swing as we approach the premiere date for Hulu’s “Veronica Mars” revival.

-Here’s what we currently know about everyone’s favorite small-screen female investigator’s long-awaited comeback.
+Here’s everything we currently know about everyone’s favorite small-screen female investigator’s long-awaited comeback.

 1. Bell and Thomas aren’t the only familiar faces returning to Neptune